|Front Range K9 Academy / 6729 W. 44th Ave. / Wheat Ridge, CO / 80033 /// email@example.com /// (720) 839-1102

 When she's not training, Nicole enjoys hiking, camping, and adventuring with her sidekick Tycho, a German

 shepherd & Labrador cross.
 She understands the struggle of obedience and hopes to provide you with

 simple every-day solutions for the every-day dog, so you can spend less time worrying about behavior

 issues and more time enjoying life with your best friend!

-While in Pueblo, CO, owner & Master Trainer, Jennifer Hime studied under Dog Trainer Paula Mitchell of Animal World
+While in Pueblo, CO, owner & training director, Jennifer Hime studied under Dog Trainer Paula Mitchell of Animal

 Jennifer has worked with dogs of all breeds, sizes and temperaments.
 She believes in focusing on each dog/owner

 relationship to tailor services that meet the needs of the individual.